normalvector/ue4_pixel_art/README.md

 ![UE4 C64 Parrot](/readme_assets/c64_parrot.png?raw=true "UE4 C64 Parrot")

+To try things out open **demo_content/Parrot_Map**, choose the **render_pixel_art_bp** and for *Render Setting* choose one of the presets from the **render_settings** directory.

+At present I've made no attempt to simulate [attribute clash](https://en.wikipedia.org/wiki/Attribute_clash), which limited the colours displayed in a character block on older hardware.
+While I have some thoughts on how this could be done for now I'm just building something simple which looks good rather than delve into the complexities.

+The files used for this include:

 * **demo_content**: Just a simple test level, nothing too interesting.
 Has a nice public domain picture of a parrot from [Wikipedia](https://en.wikipedia.org/wiki/List_of_8-bit_computer_hardware_palettes#/media/File:RGB_24bits_palette_sample_image.jpg), though, it's cute.
 I call him Bob.

 * **palette_images**: All of the palettes used for the system.
 Where a system has multiple palettes, such as CGA, each row of the image is a separate palette which can be selected.